Cover Image for Financial Promises to Make to Yourself for This Year and Beyond

 4. Reward Yourself for Progress

 Celebrating small wins keeps you motivated.
-If you hit your savings target for the quarter, treat yourself to a nice dinner or a weekend getaway—just don’t go overboard.
+If you hit your savings target for the quarter, treat yourself to a nice dinner or a weekend getaway.
+Just don't go overboard.

-Final Thoughts: Start 2025 with Two Promises
+Final Thoughts: Start this Year with Two Promises

 • Make the big promise: Commit to achieving financial independence within a set timeframe.